MakeSchool/iOS8-Notes/README.md

 ![image](instructionImages/Navigation_TableView.png)

+Now you will see a navigation bar above the table view.
+This indicates that the table view is sucessfully embedded inside of a navigation controller.

 #Add Content to the App

 Now that we have the basic navigation set up we should start working on the actual content of our Application.
 We will start with filling the first table view with entries.
 To create entries we will need to create a new Class for our Table View Controller.
 That new class needs to be a subclass of `UITableViewController`.
 Then we will set up our Table View Controller in Storyboard to use our custom class instead the default `UITableViewController` class.